Teyras/MT/text/chapters/110_analysis.md

 the CPU, memory accesses or IO operations.

-The performance of CPU-bound programs is primarily limited by the speed at which the procesor can execute instructions.
+The performance of CPU-bound programs is primarily limited by the speed at which the processor can execute instructions.
 An example of this class are exercises that require students to perform a computation with small input data, such as iterative approximation of values of mathematical functions.